DRX-88/Employee-Salary-Tracker/README.md

 # Employee-Salary-Tracker README

-Welcome to my Coding Portfolio!
-This repository showcases a collection of my projects, demonstrating my skills and expertise in various areas of software development.
-The portfolio is designed to be fully responsive, ensuring an optimal viewing experience on devices of all sizes, from mobile phones to large desktop monitors.
+Welcome to the Employee Salary Tracker Application!
+This project is designed to streamline the process of viewing and managing employee payroll data.
+With a focus on usability and responsiveness, this application ensures that payroll managers can efficiently handle payroll tasks from any device, whether it's a mobile phone, tablet, or desktop computer.

 ## Table of Contents